garvitkumar854/Scripting-With-JavaScript/Practice Sets/README.md

 - 🛠 **Object-Oriented & DOM Manipulation** – Objects, Classes, Events

 ### 📌 **How to Use?**
-- Open any `.js` file inside the **Practice Sets** folder.
+- Open [`main.md`] file inside the Different Sets in **Practice Sets** folder.
-- Read the problem statement and try solving it before checking the solution.
+- Read the problem statements and try solving it before checking the solution.
 - Run the code in a browser console or Node.js environment.

 🚀 **Happy Coding!** 💡